Learning control key keyboard shortcuts will save you valuable time.

 Control + A - select all

-Control A comes in handy if you want to change everything on a page at once.
+Control A grabs everything.
+It comes in handy if you want to change everything on a page all at once.
 If you want to make all the text big and green, hit Control A (selecting everything) make the changes to letter size and color and wham.
 Everything's the same.

 It's also a handy short cut if you want to reply to an email, but not return any of the previous message.
 Just put your cursor in the body of the message, hit Control A to select everything and hit delete.
 Reply on a clean page.